“Home is the nicest word there is.” —Laura Ingalls Wilder

 - While working on variations of what to do and say here, a group of children who are fond of the Nagarekawa Girls drop by to visit.
 Both Yukari and Nanako get along well with children and spend a few moments playing with them: for audiences, this shows that Nagarekawa’s Local Idols are quite hands-on with respect to interacting with their town’s community, further demonstrating that they are effective in what they do.

 - Today was the long-awaited defense date, and I arrived early on campus to clear my mind before taking on the defense itself.
 The presentation component blazed by, and three rounds of questions from the exam committee later, I was informed the exam was over.
-The wait for the results were agonising, but the wait wasn’t bad: I passed.
+The wait for the results were agonising, but in the end, I passed.
 The thesis now needs a bit of extra work to clear up some definitions and terms, and there are a few minor things here and there to fix, but the toughest exam I’ve taken since my undergraduate defense and MCAT is done at last.

 - After the examiners provided their feedback, my supervisor handed me a form for complementary champagne from the university’s graduate lounge.
 We visited the lounge for lunch, and I decided to have a Carnivore Pizza (topped with spicy chorizo sausage, pepperoni and bacon) before returning home, just in time before a large thunderstorm rolled through my AO.
 I’ll cash in on the complementary champagne closer to my convocation, and for now, I’ll take a few days off to reorganise myself and prepare for the upcoming conference in the Yucatán Peninsula.